duguyue100/transpike/README.md

 + Try to normalize bias as weights
 + Checking the code of `SpikeReLU`
 + Checking the code of recognition part
++ You can remove bias and change max-pooling to average-pooling to trained ConvNets without a problem?

 One interesting discovery was although the prediction based on maximum spikes is not working well, the right prediction always spikes somewhere in the epochs.
 If it's a random behavior, then it should give me lower accuracy, but the correction prediction always spikes.